 print(index(a, 3))

-This Python problem tests your knowledge of data structures, which is a built-in module in Python.
+This Python problem tests your knowledge of data structures, a built-in Python module.
 Here is a sample code for this problem:

 import queue